Available-in

 How can I test an IPsec VPN tunnel?

 Use ping and traceroute to verify connectivity, examine tunnel status in the gateway UI, and check logs for SA negotiation messages.
 Validate both directions and test with real applications.
+How to turn off vpn on microsoft edge 2026

 What about NAT and NAT-T?